cyberbotics/competition-template/ORGANIZER.md

 Then, you should register it at [webots.cloud](https://webots.cloud/competition) to start accepting participants and actually run the competition.
 To proceed, simply follow the following steps and remember that you can open a link in a new tab by middle-clicking the link.

-### 1. Fork your own repository from this repository
+### 1. Create your own repository from this template

-Your competition will be hosted on your own GitHub repository that you should [fork now from this repository](../../fork).
+Your competition will be hosted on your own GitHub repository that you should [create now from this template](../../generate).
 On the repository creation page, provide a name and a description for your competition repository.
-Keep default options and click the "Create Fork" button.
+Keep the default options (e.g., public repository, do not include all branches)

 **Important: Once created, you should continue reading this ORGANIZER.md file on your own repository, so that the hyperlinks included in this file will point to your own repository files.**